rootscript/houHow/README.md

 - comment icons were huge when zoomed out (birdseye view)
 - my notes/comments were stored inline

-So istarted looking at other software that combined min
+So I started looking at other software that combined mindmaps and markdown creation.
+The mindmap was great for laying out an ou